 - Split open the vanilla pod and place in a saucepan with the milk.
 Bring to the boil gently.

 - In a large bowl, vigorously beat the egg yolks with the sugar until the result is light in colour and frothy.

-- Add the flour and beat well.
+- Add the corn starch and beat well.

 - Add the milk gradually, (remove the vanilla pod, scraping the seeds back into the milk) beating constantly with a whisk.

 - Slowly reheat, stirring constantly only in one direction until quite thick.
 The custard will thicken even more once it cools.
 Allow to cool, covering with clingfilm/saran wrap to avoid a skin forming.

 - Fold whipped cream into the cooled custard.
 Fill the base with this and decorate with fruit.

 - This pie is best enjoyed at room temperature soon after it has been made, i.e. not refrigerated.